Updated: Aug 28, 2021

 Like many professions the lead business owner, in this case your general contractor, is only as good as his team.
-So it's very important you learn about WHO the sub-contractors are that he's bringing to your home or office, how long they've worked together and most importantly if they're licensed tradesmen.
+So it's very important you learn about who the sub-contractors are that he will be bringing to your home or office, how long they've worked together and, most importantly, if they're licensed tradesmen.

 Tip #3 - Set a Date

 Yes, you need to spend time with your prospective contractor before signing on the proverbial dotted line.
 Visiting one of his or hers completed job sites that are similar in type to your project is a great way to view learn more about his attention to detail, level of craftsmanship and work ethic.

 A good contractor will have positive relationships with former clients and should be able to arrange a brief visit.
 If you like his work, receive positive feedback from his industry peers and past clients, have checked his license and insurance standing, then you should feel confident taking the next step and asking for a proposal for your project.